ember-learn/ember-blog/source/2020-09-25-the-ember-times-issue-164.md

 Be kind,

-Abhilash LR, Chris Ng, Jared Galanis the crowd and the Learning Team
+Abhilash LR, Chris Ng, Jared Galanis, Isaac Lee, the crowd and the Learning Team